mvolkmann/blog/src/bun.md

 }
 ```

-## ElysiaJS
+## Elysia

-{% aTargetBlank "https://elysiajs.com", "ElysiaJS" %} is a
+{% aTargetBlank "https://elysiajs.com", "Elysia" %} is a
 "TypeScript framework supercharged by Bun with End-to-End Type Safety,
 unified type system and outstanding developer experience."

 Elysia is a bun-specific server framework that is 18 times faster than Express.
 {% aTargetBlank "https://hono.dev", "Hono" %} is a close competitor to Elysia.

-To create a new Bun project that uses ElysiaJS:
+To create a new Bun project that uses Elysia:

 - `bun create elysia {destination}`